-Element Moving & Storage, LLC is unlike any other moving company—especially when it comes to sensitive cargo.
-Unlike the conventional mover, our professionals first assess the wine and gather the critical information needed to begin preparing for your move.
-These include important pieces of information that any mover—*ahem* any good mover—should look for:
+We are unlike any other moving company especially when it comes to sensitive cargo.
+Unlike the conventional mover, our professionals movers first assess the wine and gather the critical information needed to begin preparing for your move.
+Such as:

 - Type (merlot, cabernet sauvignon, champagne, etc.)

 Additionally, our wine-moving experts inspect each bottle thoroughly in determining exactly what method of care is required to move them.

 We understand that you know your own wine, and know what you want for them.
 That’s why we sit down with you to go over your preferences, requirements, concerns, and anything else we should know about your wine before we start working.

 In case we haven’t emphasized enough, temperature control is extremely important when preserving the integrity and taste of your wine.
 However, we understand that when you’ve got a big move on the horizon, attention to detail may potentially start slipping or even leave your control and we’ve seen it.

 As a rule of thumb, wine should always be moved at a temperature of 55° no more, no less.
 In fact, this is the optimal temperature for most wines, whether on the shelf or being moved across the country.

 That’s why there’s a particular time of year that’s best for moving wine: spring and fall.
 Additionally, the older the wine, the more susceptible it is to temperature fluctuations which means it’s even more crucial to maintain temperature control.